ImperialCollegeLondon/grad_school_software_engineering_course/episodes/l1-01-tools-I.md

 ## Installing and using an environment

-1. If you haven't already, see the [setup guide](../setup) for instructions on how to install Conda and Visual Studio Code.
+1. If you haven't already, see the [setup guide][setup] for instructions on how to install Conda and Visual Studio Code.

 1. Download this [zip archive](https://github.com/ImperialCollegeLondon/grad_school_sw_engineering_messy_code/archive/refs/heads/main.zip) and extract it.
 Start Visual